nlmaca/Wowza_Installers/README.md

 * Fresh installation of Wowza StreamingEngine 4.8.23+2
 * OpenJDK 17 installation
+* OpenJDK 11.0.19 installation
 * CSF Firewall installation including configuration
+* SSL installation and configuration of frontend and backend.

 ## What do you need?

-- A fresh installed Ubuntu 20 or 22.04 LTS version installed with a normal user.
+- A fresh installed Ubuntu 22.04 LTS server version installed with a normal user.
-- A free trial (30 days valid) from Wowza.
+- A free trial (30 days valid) or perpetual license from Wowza.
 You can do this by register for free at https://portal.wowza.com/
 - Create a new trial license for Wowza Streaming Engine.
-- In case you also want to enable SSL you will also need a public domain and ports 80 and 443 needs to be routed to your Wowza Server.
+- In case you also want to enable SSL you will also need a public domain and ports 80, 443, 8090 pointed and opened on your Wowza Server.

-# What do the installers contain

-- Java installations and configuration
-- Updates to newer java versions
-- Installation and automatic configuration of the firewall

-# Upgrade installers
+## Upgrade installers
 - Normally you can download the upgrade zip from your wowza account, but i cannot add them to the installation scripts.
 So I add the zip to my personal domain.
 If you don't trust that, just change the download url in the wget command in the bash script.

-# CSF Firewall
+## CSF Firewall

 I usually use CSF for firewall rules.
 More information can be found at https://configserver.com/configserver-security-and-firewall/ in case you want to know more detail.

-# SSL certificates

 ## LetsEncrypt

 I started with LetsEncrypt as an alternative to Streamlock which was a paid addition a couple of years ago.
 And it was a nice challenge.
-I found another use on Github wich has created a converter so i was able to install it to Wowza and could create a manual for it.
+I found another user on Github wich has created a converter so i was able to install it to Wowza and could create a manual for it.

 ## Streamlock